Johnhalk/Cards/README.md

 That should do it!
 Success!!

-NOTE: when checking pytest-cov scroll to the top to see the test file coverage.
+- Try running pytest and see the tests passing.

 ## File architecture design choice: